simpeg/aurora/paper/paper.md

 # Future Work
 Aurora uses github issues to track tasks and planned improvments.
+We have recently added utilities for using a "Fourier coefficient" (FC) layer in the MTH5.
+This will allow for storage of the time series of Fourier coefficients in the MTH5, allowing the user to initialize TF processing from the FC layer, rather than the time series layer of the MTH5.
+Prototype usage of this layer is already in Aurora'a tests, but some work is still needed to make the FCs part of the normal workflow.
 In the near future we want to add noise suppression techniques, for example coherence and polarization sorting and Mahalanobis distance (e.g. @ajithabh2023sigmt, @platz2019automated).
 We would also like to develop, or plug into a graphical data selection/rejection interface with time series plotting.
 Besides these improvments to TF quality, we also would like to embed the TFKernel information into both the MTH5 and the output EMTF\_XML (@kelbert2020emtf).
 Unit and integrated tests should be expanded, including a test dataset from audio MT band (most test data is sampled at 1Hz).
 Aurora will continue to codevelop with mt\_metadata, MTH5 and MTPy to maintain the ability to provide outputs for inversion and modelling.
 Ideally the community can participate in a comparative analysis of the opensource codes available to build a recipe book for handling noise from various open-archived datasets.

 # Conclusion